-The result of the data analysis in table 2 was significant due to the fact that the obtained F-value (822.566) was greater than the critical F-value (2.60) at 0.05 level with (3 & 1436) degree of freedom.
-This result implies that there is significance of age on administrative effectiveness of the secondary school principals.
-The significance of the result is in agreement with the opinion of Yekins (2002) who said that younger principals may prove more vibrant and more academically sound than the older ones, but the younger hand is observed to be queer in the discharge of their administrative functions.
-It is also in agreement with the opinion of Ornstein (2007) who is of the opinion that individuals (in this case principals) mental, physical and grasp of professional knowledge dwindle with aging.
-This invariably affects the administrative effectiveness of the principal.
-It also in agreement with the opinion of Bernstein (1991) who said that when an individual grows old, changes that occur in the physical also take place in the central nervous particularly in the relation to the cells of the brain tissue.
-The significance of the result caused the null hypothesis to be rejected while the alternative one was accepted.
+The result of the data analysis in Table 2 was significant due to the fact that the obtained F-value (822.566) was greater than the critical F-value (2.60) at 0.05 level with (3 & 1436) degree of freedom.
+This result implies that there is significance of age on administrative effectiveness of the secondary school Principals.
+The significance of the result is in agreement with the opinion of Yekins (2002) who said that younger Principals may prove more vibrant and more academically sound than the older ones, but the younger hand is observed to be queer in the discharge of their administrative functions.
+It is also in agreement with the opinion of Ornstein (2007) who is of the opinion that individuals (in this case Principals) mental, physical and grasp of professional knowledge dwindle with age.
+This invariably affects the administrative effectiveness of the Principal.
+It is also in agreement with the opinion of Bernstein (1991) who said that as an individual grows older, changes that occur in the physical also take place in the central nervous system, particularly in relation to the cells of the brain tissue.
+The significance of the result caused the null hypothesis to be rejected while the alternative was accepted.